Common Pregnancy Pains and Their Causes

 - Keep the head of your bed higher than the foot of your bed.
-Or, place pillows under your shoulders to prevent stomach acids from rising into your chest.
+Or, place pillows under your shoulders to prevent stomach acids from rising into your throat.

 - Don't mix fatty foods with sweets in one meal, and try to separate liquids and solids at meals.

 - Try heartburn relievers such as Tums, Maalox, Titralac, Mylanta, Riopan, or Gaviscon.

 Hemorrhoids are swollen veins that appear as painful lumps on the anus.
 During pregnancy, they may form as a result of increased circulation and pressure on the rectum and vagina from your growing baby.

 - Try to avoid constipation.
 Constipation can cause hemorrhoids and will make them more painful.